Rethabile-Kgolobe/HexSoftwares_Project_Exploratory-Data-Analysis./README.md

     *   The first few rows of the dataset were displayed to get a sense of the data.
     *   Descriptive statistics (mean, median, standard deviation, etc.) were calculated for each numerical feature to understand their distributions.
     *   The data types of each column were checked to ensure they were appropriate.
-    *   Checked the number of rows and columns in dataset.
+    *   Checked the number of rows and columns in the dataset.
 3.  **Data Cleaning:**

     *   Checked for missing values using `.isnull().sum()`.
 No missing values were found.
-    *   Removed the `Id` column as it is not relevant for analysis.
+    *   I removed the `Id` column as it is irrelevant to the analysis.
     *   Checked for duplicate entries.
 Duplicates were dropped to ensure data quality.
 4.  **Exploratory Data Analysis (EDA):**